xMurungi/Shopy/README.md

 ##  **Shopy App** ##
-- Shopy App is a multi-module Android application built by **Ahmed Guedmioui** with **Kotlin** and **Jetpack Compose**.
-This app serves as a comprehensive shopping platform, offering a variety of products with key features like cart and wish list, product categories, secure authentication and data synchronization across devices.
-It is designed with modern Android development techniques and libraries to ensure a **scalability**, **maintainability**, and **testability**.
+- Shopy App is a multi-module E-commerce app built with **Kotlin** and **Jetpack Compose**.
+This app serves as a rich shopping platform, offering a variety of products with key features like cart and wish list, product categories, Payment Getaway, secure authentication and data synchronization across devices.
+With a tech stack of **Firebase, Stripe Payments, Node.js, Gradle**.

 ## Overview